vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Abusing Token Privileges
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If we have the windows shell or meterpreter, we can type "whoami /priv" or if we have meterpreter, we can type "getpriv"
+If we have the windows shell or meterpreter, we can type "whoami /priv" or if we have meterpreter, we can type "getprivs"

 If we have any of the below privileges, we can possibly utilize `Rotten Potato <https://foxglovesecurity.com/2016/09/26/rotten-potato-privilege-escalation-from-service-accounts-to-system/>`_